-Ready for Halloween’s treats?
-Deliciously spooky kid-friendly Halloween recipes to delight the kids
+Ready for homemade Halloween treats?
+Here are some deliciously spooky kid-friendly Halloween recipes and themed baking kit ideas to delight the kids

-Getting ready for that Halloween party at home this year?
-If you are planning some Halloween recipes for the kids check out these themed cookies, mains and snacks for a spooktastic twist to Halloween food.
+Getting ready for a Halloween party at home?
+If you are planning some Halloween treats for the kids, check out these themed cookies, mains and snacks for a spooktastic twist to Halloween food.
 Get the kids involved in making these easy (and often healthy) recipes – after all your little gremlins will already have had their fill of store-bought Halloween candy!
-Whether your kids are getting all dressed up this year in ghoulish costumes for a small party at home or whether you are just having Halloween movie night at home, here are some fun snacks and treats to go with the Halloween theme.
+We’ve even got a Halloween-themed baking kit idea that doubles up as a fun bonding activity to do with the kids.
+Whether your kids are getting all dressed up this year in ghoulish costumes for a party or whether you are just having Halloween movie night in, here are some fun snacks and treats to go with the Halloween theme.

 Make veggies cool again with this fun vegetable platter of crudités!
 Use red peppers, yellow peppers, carrots, cucumber, and celery for the skeleton bones and a little bowl of dip for the skull!